 Hand-drawn stickers are SO cute

-Don’t discount using markers in your machine — it gives a really polished look as well!
+Don’t discount using markers in your cutting machine — it gives a really polished look as well!

 I used these pens to make it.
-You just pick images in Cricut that seem “hand drawn” and put them where you’d like on your sheet.
-I also have my cut files here or here.
+You just pick sticker design images in Cricut that seem “hand drawn” and put them where you’d like on your sticker sheet.
 Don’t feel constrained to what I put for colors, just pick ones YOU like!

 Adhere Sticker Paper Well to your Cricut Maker Mat

-When you’re putting the sticker paper in the machine, use a scraper to adhere it well to your cutting mat.
+When you’re putting the printable sticker paper in the machine (you can use the Maker or the Cricut Explore Air), use a scraper to adhere it well to your cutting mat.
 Mine peeled up on my first try, and it wrecked the stickers before it cut.

 On my last attempt, it started to peel up — I used some washi tape to the very edge (so it wouldn’t interfere with cutting).
 It made sure it stuck well.